rewin123/space_editor/README.md

-# space_editor
- bevy prefab editor
+# space_editor: The Bevy Prefab Editor
+License: MIT

+Welcome to space_editor, a Bevy Prefab Editor built for seamless integration into your game applications.
+Its design principle is straightforwardness - it's meant to be easy to use and highly customizable.

+Getting Started
+To run the editor, use the following command:
 > cargo run

+## Usage
+### Prefab spawn system
-For use prefab spawn system just add plugin to your app
+To utilize the prefab spawn system, simply add the plugin to your application as follows:
 ```
 App::default()
     .add_plugins(DefaultPlugins)
     .add_plugins(PrefabPlugin)
 ```

-for spawn use PrefabBundle
+For spawning, use the PrefabBundle:
 ```
  commands.spawn(PrefabBundle::new("tile.scn.ron"))
         .insert(Name::new("Prefab"));
 ```

+### Editor integration
-Editor is build for implement to your game by adding plugin to your app
+The editor is built for easy implementation into your game by adding a plugin to your app.
+Here's a minimal example of how to do this:

-Minimal example for editor:

 ```
 fn main() {